AustroMelee/Austros-ATLA-World/docs/faq.md

   - **Gray** for characters without clear nation affiliation
 - This provides immediate visual context about the character's background

+**How do I interact with expanded food cards?**
+- **Click anywhere** outside the card content to close the modal
+- **Press Escape** to close the modal using keyboard navigation
+- Food titles in the expanded view use **category-specific colors** (e.g., green for vegetables, red for meat)
+- All icons consistently use React Icons for a unified visual experience

+**Why do food names have different colors in expanded view?**
+- Food titles are now colored based on their category:
+  - **Green** for vegetables and vegetarian foods (like Cabbage Noodles, Steamed Vegetables)
+  - **Red** for meat and fish dishes (like Bison Steak, Fish Cakes)
+  - **Blue** for beverages and soups (like Bubble Tea, Sea Prune Stew)
+  - **Orange** for desserts and sweets (like Blueberry Cookies, Fruit Pie)
+  - **Gray** for foods without clear category affiliation
+- This provides immediate visual context about the food's type and dietary classification

 **Are there any accessibility improvements?**
 - The modal system now includes proper keyboard navigation and focus management
 - Click-to-close functionality includes proper event handling to prevent accidental closures